 How to Tell a Great Story.

+We are constantly being advised to tell a great story.
+But how do we become proficient at storytelling?
 I train my clients to tell great stories & to have an arsenal of anecdotes.
 There are so many reasons for this.
 Not the least of which is that it causes people to open up to you.
 Sounds counter-intuitive, right?
 It’s not.
 That’s why storytelling is so effective.
 When you tell great (short) stories you compel people to tell a related story.
 This is part of being a great leader.
-When you meet someone for the first time would you rather them ask you a bunch of mundane, hackneyed questions (like, “Where are you from?”, “What do you do?”, etc.) or entertain you with a fun, relatable story?
+When you meet someone for the first time would you rather them ask you a bunch of mundane, hackneyed questions (like, “Where are you from?”, “What do you do?”, etc.) or entertain you with a fun, relate-able story?
 Instant relationship developer right there!
 That’s what it’s all about, right?
 Developing strong, successful relationships in your professional & personal lives.

 Here’s how I do it:

 Design your story.

 Take notes throughout your life of stories that are relevant to your message.
 Or just to things that make you have an emotion.
 Anecdotal stories are awesome but not necessary.

 Whether they’re able to take notes or not, I ask my clients to record themselves rambling on about their topic.
 I really mean it.
 I want your first story to be a terrible representation of your message.
 Just like when you’re in college & you know you have a paper due in 3 months but you don’t work on it until the day before it’s due.
 My advice to you is to shoot for a C paper.
 Write that in September.
 Then sit down again in October & make it a B. By November you’ve got an A+.